zbrose/side-side/readme.md

-# Unit 2 Project - Increditable: a virtual record collection
+# Unit 2 Project - Side-Side: a virtual record collection

-Increditable is a music database and organization app in which a user can get information on recordings by artist name, record title, or song title using the Discogs Api.
-Users may view an albums information such as credits and track listing, as well as view/create comments and ratings made by other users.
+Side-Side is a music database and organization app in which a user can get information on recordings by artist name, record title, or song title using the Discogs Api.
+Users may view an albums information such as credits and track listing.
 Users are also able to bookmark and categorize records, adding them to a want-list or their growing collection.

 ## Deployed Project
 (link here)

 ## Technologies
 - Postgres
-- Express
+- Express, Ejs
 - Node.js
 - CSS